VW tells California plans for electric car charging in poorer areas

 Electrify America Chief Executive Mark McNabb said by phone that the company had decided to build community charging stations, such as home and work chargers, in six disadvantaged communities, rather than five, although it did not raise the amount of money to be spent on community charging from a previous draft.

-It committed to spend $2 million to $3 million on education with groups that had access to disadvantaged communities and was working on ways to open the network to owners of used electric cars.
+It committed to spend $2-3 million on education with groups that had access to disadvantaged communities and was working on ways to open the network to owners of used electric cars.

 It also said that more than half of funds for stations near highways would be spent in less affluent areas.